Puerto Vallarta Beaches – Tips & Advice

 The most scenic city beach, easily accessible by bus or taxi (or an easy 30 minute walk from Zona Romántica).
 A series of small sandy coves, backed by condos but rarely busy (there are no restaurants or bars).
 Good for swimming but rip tides can be strong here.
 The shallow tide pools along the rocky sections of shore are crammed with marine life.

-Recommended Hotels: Quinta Maria Cortez (B&B) • Casa Villa Verde (mid-range) • Hotel Playa Conchas Chinas (budget)
+Recommended Hotels: Quinta Maria Cortez (B&B) • Casa Villa Verde (mid-range) • Marboka Hotel & Suites (budget)

 4. Playa Palmares (7 km south of Old Town PV)

 Fine white-sand beach just below the coastal highway, popular with locals.
 Calm and perfect for swimming (it’s warm and relatively shallow), though there are very few places to eat and drink.
 There is a rare public bathroom here with showers (around 10 pesos), and it’s possible to rent umbrellas with table and chairs.
 Accessible by bus or taxi.